 The options and performance share rights were valued using Monte Carlo simulation (the assumptions for these calculations are included in Note 18 of the Financial Statements).
-Michael Daniell, in his capacity as an executive director, did not receive remuneration as a director of the company or any subsidiary company and Lewis Gradon, in his capacity as executive director from 1 April 2016 will not receive remuneration as a director of the company or any subsidiary company.
+Michael Daniell, in his capacity as an executive director, did not receive remuneration as a director of the company or any subsidiary company and Lewis Gradon, in his capacity as executive director form 1 April 2016 will not receive remuneration as a director of the company.
 No employee of the company or its subsidiaries receives or retains any remuneration or other benefits in their capacity as a director.